 2) It is recognized that the topics covered by this Standard can fall within more than one regulatory jurisdiction.
 Two specific topics covered by this Standard that are not within the current scope of Health Canada’s Safety of Human Cells, Tissues and Organs for Transplantation Regulations are

-a) tissues such as heart valves and dura mater, which are classified by Health Canada as a medical device and are subject to the requirements of the Medical Devices Regulations.
-Users seeking to market heart valves will require a medical device license; and
+a) dura mater, which is classified as a medical device by Health Canada and is subject to the requirements of the Medical Devices Regulations; and

 This Standard does not apply to